The Bullitt County History Museum

 And on March 7th, Ralph A. Cundiff, a fine gentleman, left to meet his Maker after living 100 years.
 Left to mourn his passing were two daughters, Doris Moody and Billie Lee, one foster son, Charles Miller, his sister Eva Roby, and three generations of grandchildren.

-Andy Anthony and Carla Coffey of Bullitt East, Teresa George and Sherrie Graham of North Bullitt, and Danna Trimble and Nichole Samples of Bullitt Central were all named to the Girls' All-District team after the Chargers defeated the Eagles 52-35 for the 29th District title.
+Basketball news dominated with Andy Anthony and Carla Coffey of Bullitt East, Teresa George and Sherrie Graham of North Bullitt, and Danna Trimble and Nichole Samples of Bullitt Central all named to the Girls' All-District team after the Chargers defeated the Eagles 52-35 for the 29th District title.

 Meanwhile, Bullitt East Boys' coach, Bill Bass announced his retirement which became effective with his team's loss to Spencer County in the district tournament.